Ancient and Primeval Beech Forests of the Carpathians and Other Regions of Europe

-Ancient and Primeval Beech Forests of the Carpathians and Other Regions of Europe is a transnational serial nature UNESCO World Heritage Site, encompassing 94 component parts (forests of European beech, Fagus sylvatica) in 18 European countries.
+Ancient and Primeval Beech Forests of the Carpathians and Other Regions of Europe is a transnational serial nature UNESCO World Heritage Site, encompassing 93 component parts (forests of European beech, Fagus sylvatica) in 18 European countries.
 Together, the sites protect the largest and least disturbed forests dominated by the beech tree.
-In many of these stands (especially those in the Carpathians), these forests here were allowed to proceed without interruption or interference since the last ice age.
+In many of these stands, especially those in the Carpathians, beech forests have persisted without interruption or interference since the last ice age.
 These sites document the undisturbed postglacial repopulation of the species.

 Carpathian region

 The Primeval Beech Forests of the Carpathians include ten separate massifs located along the 185 km long axis from the Rakhiv mountains and Chornohora ridge in Ukraine over the Poloniny Ridge (Slovakia) to the Vihorlat Mountains in Slovakia.
 The Ancient Beech Forests of Germany include five locations, cover 4,391 hectares and were added in 2011.